Dartvauder/NeuroSandboxWebUI/README.md

 The voice needs to be pre-processed (22050 kHz, mono sound, WAV), avatar should preferably be PNG or JPG, the LLM model must be Transformers.
 When you turn on TTS, selecting a language and voice is required, otherwise there will be errors.

+## Where can I get models, voices and avatars?

+* Language models can be taken from [HuggingFace](https://huggingface.co/models)
+* You can take voices anywhere.
+Record yours or take a recording from the Internet.
+The main thing is that it is pre-processed!
+* It’s the same with avatars as with voices.
+You can download them on the Internet, generate them using neural networks, or take a photo of yourself.
+The main thing is to comply with the required file format

 ## Roadmap

 * https://github.com/Dartvauder/NeuroChatWebUI/wiki/Roadmap